El Escorial: Conception and design

-The Temple-of-Solomon design, if indeed it was the basis for El Escorial, was extensively modified to accommodate the additional functions Philip II intended the building to serve.
-Beside being a monastery, El Escorial is also a pantheon, a basilica, a convent, a school, a library, and a royal palace.
+The Temple of Solomon design, if indeed it was the basis for El Escorial, was extensively modified to accommodate the additional functions Philip II intended the building to serve.
+Besides being a monastery, El Escorial is also a pantheon, a basilica, a convent, a school, a library, and a royal palace.
 All these functional demands resulted in a doubling of the building's size from the time of its original conception.

 Built primarily from locally quarried gray granite, square and sparsely ornamented, El Escorial is austere, even forbidding, in its outward appearance, seemingly more like a fortress than a monastery or palace.
 It takes the form of a gigantic quadrangle, approximately 224 by 153 m, which encloses a series of intersecting passageways and courtyards.
 At each of the four corners is a square tower surmounted by a spire, and, near the center of the complex (and taller than the rest), rise the pointed belfries and round dome of the basilica.
-Philip's instructions to Toledo were simple and clear, directing that the architects should produce "simplicity in the construction, severity in the whole, nobility without arrogance, majesty without ostentation."
+Philip's instructions to Juan Bautista de Toledo were simple and clear, directing that the architects should produce "simplicity in the construction, severity in the whole, nobility without arrogance, majesty without ostentation."

 Aside from its explicit purposes, the complex is also an enormous storehouse of art.
 In it are displayed masterworks by Titian, Tintoretto, Benvenuto Cellini, El Greco, Velázquez, Rogier van der Weyden, Paolo Veronese, Bernini, Alonso Cano, José de Ribera, Claudio Coello, and others.
 Giambattista Castello designed the magnificent main staircase.
 The library contains thousands of priceless manuscripts: for example, the collection of the sultan Zidan Abu Maali, who ruled Morocco from 1603 to 1627, is housed here.

 Royal Monastery

 Courtyard of the Kings

 The main entrance of the El Escorial is the west façade, which has three doors: the middle one leads to the Courtyard of the Kings (Patio de los Reyes) and the side ones lead to a school and to a monastery.
 Above the center door is a niche where the image of Saint Lawrence has been placed.
-The Courtyard of the Kings owes its name to the statues of the Kings of Judah that adorn the façade of the Basílica, located at the east end of the courtyard.
-Steps of red marble lead to the large, public chapel, past the narthex, with is one of the highlights of the basilica.
+The Courtyard of the Kings owes its name to the statues of the kings of Judah that adorn the façade of the basilica, located at the east end of the courtyard.
+Steps of red marble lead to the large, public chapel, past the narthex, which is one of the highlights of the basilica.
 The basilica has a floor in the shape of a Greek cross and an enormous dome, inspired by St. Peter's Basilica in Rome, above the crossing.
 The naves are covered over by barrel vaults decorated with frescoes by Luca Giordano.
-The main altarpiece is 30 m high and divided into compartments of different sizes where are found bronze sculptures, and canvases painted by Tibaldi, Zuccari, and Leoni.
+The main altarpiece is 30 m high and divided into compartments of different sizes where are found bronze sculptures, and canvases by Pellegrino Tibaldi, Federico Zuccari, and Leone Leoni.
 In the sacristy, paintings such as Joseph's Coat by Velázquez, The Last Supper by Titian, and The Adoration of the Sacred Host by Charles II by Claudio Coello are on exhibit.